Building a community system resilience model to tackle social isolation

-This would be excellent public health advice.
 Social isolation and loneliness are associated with significant increases in the risk of dementia, heart disease, stroke, and mental health problems.
-These are levels of risk which rival that of the cigarettes emblazoned with this warning.
+These are levels of risk which rival that of the cigarette.
 But unlike rates of smoking which have plummeted in the last 60 years, loneliness and social isolation have seen a steady, seemingly inexorable, rise.

 This rise hasn’t been the same for everyone.
 Social isolation and loneliness are quiet drivers of health inequalities across the lifespan with certain groups at greater risk: new mothers, children and young people experiencing bullying, people with long-term conditions and disability, unemployed adults, carers, retired people, and LGBTQ+ people.